Creamy coconut & apple porridge (vegan)

 Sliced apple and berries

 Place the saucepan over a medium-low heat.
 Cook gently, stirring frequently with a wooden spoon, for about 8 minutes until the porridge is lovely and thick and creamy.
 If you feel like you need to add a bit more coconut milk or cream, go ahead.
-Serve in bowls with a drizzle of maple syrup, extra fruit and a splosh of coconut milk or cream, or regular milk.
+Serve in bowls with a drizzle of maple syrup or honey, extra fruit and a splosh of coconut milk or cream, or regular milk.

 - Go for a good quality coconut cream with the fewest amount of additives you can find – and not a light version!